Demographics of the United Kingdom: Future projections

-The UK government first began publishing population projections for the country in the 1920's under the Government Actuary’s Department (GAD) which were mainly produced to be used for long-term financial estimates for pensions and other schemes of social insurance.
-However since the Second World War, population projections have taken an expanded role in all areas of influencing government policy.
+The UK government first began publishing population projections for the country in the 1920s under the Government Actuary's Department (GAD) which were mainly produced to be used for long-term financial estimates for pensions and other schemes of social insurance.
+However, since the Second World War, population projections have taken an expanded role in all areas of influencing government policy.
 The GAD produced population projections every year from 1955 to 1979 and then switched it to every 2 years up to 1991.
-The Office of National Statistics took control of producing population projections for the country in 2006.
+The Office for National Statistics took control of producing population projections for the country in 2006.

 The British Office for National Statistics' 2016-based National Population Projections indicated that, if recent trends continue, the UK's population would increase by 3.6 million between mid-2016 and mid-2026.
 This represents an average annual growth rate of 0.5%.
 Over the same period, the population of England is projected to grow by 5.9%; for Wales, this figure is 3.1%, while for Scotland and Northern Ireland the figures are 3.2% and 4.2% respectively.
 These projections did not allow for any possible effects of the UK leaving the European Union.